Insights > Category > Posted: 2025-Mar-21, Updated: 2025-Mar-21

 Unfortunately, there is no current standard for testing facilities to rate doors for security.
 No matter what material you choose, look for frames that are made from solid materials such as composite, metal, or hardwood and look for multi-locking door handles/and locks made from hardened steel.

-Door locks are categorized by 3 standard grades.
+Door locks are categorised by 3 standard grades.

 • Grade 1 requires a key-in-knob that must hold up to 300 lb-in and a lever lock that must withstand 450 lb-in